ProfessionalsJarrett R. Hoffman

 - On Location Experiences in its acquisitions of Anthony Travel, Kreate Events and Nomadic Entertainment; and

-- Tudor Investment Corporation establishing LaunchPad Trading LLC, a joint venture between Tudor and HC Technologies.
+- Tudor Investment Corporation in establishing LaunchPad Trading LLC, a joint venture between Tudor and HC Technologies.

 Jarrett has also represented several leading companies in their employment, retention and separation arrangements with senior executives, including Bacardi Limited, Caithness Corporation, CoverMyMeds, First Solar, Javelin Global Commodities, LifeLock, On Location Experiences, Viking Cruises and WhistlePig.
 He also represented dozens of Chief Executive Officers, founders and senior executives in connection with their employment and separation arrangements with various companies.